 His name is YC Deveshwar.
 Mr Deveshwar joined ITC in 1968.
 He joined ITC straight out of his college.

 YC Deveshwar was one of those rare examples who transformed the business of ITC, making it a huge success.

 The endless list of rewards is evident in his hard work and mindful thinking-

-He was awarded with Padma Bhushan
+-Was awarded Padma Bhushan

 -Ranked 7th on world’s best CEO’s

 -Served for the longest period (23 YEARS) as CEO in India for ITC

 Mr Deveshwar who joined ITC in 1968, became the director in 1968.